-Diana Zuckerman, PhD, President National Center for Policy Research for Women & Families, July 9, 2002
+Diana Zuckerman, PhD, National Center for Health Research, July 9, 2002

 My name is Dr. Diana Zuckerman and I am President of the National Center for Policy Research (CPR) for Women and Families, a nonprofit research-based organization that explains medical and scientific information so that it can be used to improve the health and well-being of women, children, and families.